RIVM-bioinformatics/juno-cgmlst/README.md

 ```
 Alternatively, you can download it manually as a zip file (you will need to unzip it then).

-2. Enter the directory with the pipeline and install the master environment:
+2. Enter the directory with the pipeline and install the main environment:

 ```
 cd juno-cgmlst
-conda env update -f envs/master_env.yaml
+conda env update -f envs/juno_cgmlst.yaml
 ```

 ## Parameters & Usage